xdmushui/partner-center-sdk/develop/get-promotions.md

 > [!Note]
 > New Commerce changes are currently available only to partners who are part of the Microsoft 365 and Dynamics 365 new commerce experience technical preview.

-Parters can get a list of active new commerce promotions for a given market (country) and segement.
+Partners can get a list of active new commerce promotions for a given market (country) and segment.
 This method returns available current promotions based on the promotions available start and end dates.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.

-- Segement respresents the type of customer the promotions are enabled for.
+- Segment represents the type of customer the promotions are enabled for.
 Currently supports only commercial.

 - Country represents the customer country promotions are available for.
-This is represented by a two character country code.
+Country is represented by a two character country code.

 ## REST request
 [GET] /v1/productpromotions?country={country-code};segment={segment}